-It’s the overall aesthetic of this ring, which resembles a lotus flower, that makes it so unique.
+It’s the overall aesthetic of this engagement ring, which resembles a lotus flower, that makes it so unique.
 The size and luster (or glow) of the South Sea pearl is highlighted perfectly with the accent diamonds that encircle it.
 Despite its relatively simple design, this ring manages to captivate you with its one-of-a-kind beauty.

-The most unique aspect of this ring is the different types of shine that it gives off.
+The most unique aspect of this engagement ring is the different types of shine that it gives off.
 At the center of the ring is the South Sea pearl, which exudes a deep, radiant glow that makes the gemstone seem as if it’s radiating from within.
 This glow from the pearl contrasts with the sharp sparkle of the accent diamonds that the ring’s design incorporates.
 While a diamond halo in a bezel surrounds the pearl, additional pave diamonds are set across the shank.
 No matter which angle you look at this from, you can expect a never-ending amount of sparkle and shine.

-3. Golden Pearl and Diamond Embrace Ring
+3. Golden Pearl and Diamond Engagement Ring

 Buying an Engagement Ring